sav-che/TL-2/Authors/Parish, Samuel Bonsall {std. Parish}.md

-> [!cite] BHL link: this entry starts at [page 59](https://www.biodiversitylibrary.org/item/103624#page/73/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 59](https://www.biodiversitylibrary.org/page/33189530) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Parish, Samuel Bonsall (1838-1928), American botanist; B.A.
 New York Univ.
 1858; collected extensively in Southern California; settled as fruit grower in the San Bernardino Valley, Calif.
-1872; from 1920 hon. curator of the herbarium and lecturer in Californian botany at Stanford University. (*Parish*).
+1872; from 1920 hon. curator of the herbarium and lecturer in Californian botany at Stanford University.
+**Abbreviated name**: *Parish*

 #### Herbarium and types